Where is Mount Everest Located?

 The world's highest peak, Mount Everest elevates at an elevation of 8848 meters (29,029 ft. ) from sea level.
 This elevation of Everest was officially recognized by Nepal and China in 1955 and then conformed by china in a Chinese survey conducted in 1975.
 However, there are still many debates regarding the exact height of Mount Everest.

-As technology has rapidly evolved from the 18th century to the 21st century, between this period many tools and techniques have been used to measure the exact height of Everest.
+As technology has rapidly evolved from the 18th century to the 21st century, during this period many tools and techniques have been used to measure the exact height of Everest.
 All the surveys concluded different results regarding the actual height of Everest.

 One of the main reasons behind various survey results is the tectonic movement.
 Because of the phenomenon, the mountains grow a little each year!